Takicegek/Interpeer/whitepaper.md

 Interpeer is a peer-to-peer distributed network where people are incentivised to share unused system resources via a virtual currency; these system resources would be computational power, storage and bandwidth; which are then combined in a trust-less peer-to-peer way to make all the systems needed to make a functional replacement for the world-wide-web.

 ## 1. Introduction
-Interpeer would function as a anonymous peer-to-peer marketplace by connecting people that want to get paid for the unused system resources of their computer with people that want censorship free websites hosted (also store large amounts of data and do massive computation).
+Interpeer would function as a anonymous peer-to-peer marketplace by connecting people that want to get paid for the unused system resources of their computer with people that want to author censorship free websites, store large amounts of data or do massive computation tasks.

-Lets just talk about the most interesting example for now, currently websites are hosted on a physical server that is located by its domain name.
+Currently websites are hosted on a physical server that is located by its domain name.
 On Interpeer a website is hosted by many peers which are paid for the service they provide via a virtual currency.
 In this model any user can install the program and get paid without doing anything.

-as for people wanting website hosting, the advantage is easy to see if you look at the disadvantages of the current internet client-server model:

-- single point of failure.
+The advantage for website hosting is easy to see if you look at the disadvantages of the current internet client-server model: the server is a single point of failure, low anonymity when creating a website, each visitor downloads from the server not other visitors which is wasteful and finally there is central control over domain name lookup and ISPs control access which limits freedom of speech.
-- low anonymity.
-- limited freedom of speech.
-- each visitor downloads from the server not each other.
-- central control of domain names and ISPs control access.
-- optional data redundancy.
-- hackers can disrupt websites with DOS attacks.

 ## 2. Interpeer key innovations
-Interpeer brings large innovations to peer-to-peer protocols.
+Interpeer introduces large innovations to peer-to-peer technology.
 The main ones are:

 ### 2.1 vote consensus
 In [Bitcoin](www.bitcoin.org) a gargantuan amount of processing power is used on a useless proof-of-work to reach consensus thus securing the network, but Interpeer uses a voting system to achieve the same security.